Convergence Analysis of a Proximal Stochastic Denoising Regularization Algorithm: Introduction

 \textbf{Improved regularization with stochastic PnP or RED.} Recent works have focus on developing new PnP algorithms to improve the restoration quality~\cite{hu2023restoration,shumaylov2024weakly}.
-Among these works, stochastic versions of PnP appear as a promising line of work originally to lower the computational cost~\cite{sun2019block,tang2020fast}.
-It also allows to achieve better restorations~\cite{hu2024stochastic,laumont2023maximum}.
+Among these works, stochastic versions of PnP appear as a promising line of work to lower the computational cost~\cite{sun2019block,tang2020fast}.
+It also allows better restorations to be achieved~\cite{hu2024stochastic,laumont2023maximum}.
 In particular, the Stochastic deNOising REgularization (SNORE) proposed in~\cite{renaud2024plugandplayimagerestorationstochastic} is defined by

 with $z_{k+1} \sim \mathcal{N}(0, I_d)$. \eqref{eq:SNORE} ensures that the denoiser of level $\sigma$ is applied to images that contain the corresponding level of Gaussian noise.
 As a side result, in~\cite{renaud2024plugandplayimagerestorationstochastic} is introduced SNORE Prox~\cite{renaud2024plugandplayimagerestorationstochastic} defined by